 7. At this point, wait for the update to complete.
-It may take several minutes, but it is critical not to disturb the iVAM2-2 or the Web GUI until the update process is complete.
-When it is complete, the iVAM2-2 will restart.
+It may take several minutes, iVAM2-2-G Page 96 Wohle but it is critical not to disturb the iVAM2-2-G or the Web GUI until the update process is complete.
+When it is complete, the iVAM2-2-G will restart.

-Updating an iVAM2-2 Remotely
+Updating an iVAM2-2-G Remotely

-Use the following steps to update the iVAM2-2 software:
+Use the following steps to update the iVAM2-2-G software:

 1. The Software Update files you downloaded earlier must be in the same computer that is running the Web GUI.
-Connect to the iVAM2-2 with the Wohler Web GUI.
+Connect to the iVAM2-2-G with the Wohler Web GUI.
 Navigate to the System | System Update menu.
 Click within the large blue dotted line rectangle at the right of the screen.
 A file selection window will open, as shown in Figure A-9.